A collection of illustrated faces inside the Kids Helpline speech bubble showing different emotions.

 How can I expect to feel after a natural disaster?

-Physical – you may have injuries due to the natural event.
-Some people have to evacuate or are 'displaced' and need support to meet their basic needs (like food, water and shelter) and may experience financial stress or hardship
+You may have injuries due to the natural event.
+Some people have to evacuate or are 'displaced' and need support to meet their basic needs (like food, water and shelter) and may experience financial stress or hardship.

-Body symptoms – stress-related headaches or stomach pains; some people might also experience excitement due to adrenaline/crisis (which is also a totally normal response)
+Stress-related headaches or stomach pains; some people might also experience excitement due to adrenaline/crisis (which is also a totally normal response).

-Emotional – feelings such as grief, fear, anxiety, sadness, guilt or depression; you may also experience other feelings, too, like curiosity, gratitude, love and relief
+Feelings such as grief, fear, anxiety, sadness, guilt or depression; you may also experience other feelings, too, like curiosity, gratitude, love and relief.

-Thought/mind – repetitive thoughts, nightmares, or trouble concentrating; thoughts aren't always negative, with people after a disaster sometimes reporting that they feel emotionally stronger, and like they are more resilient/able to cope with issues in the future
+Repetitive thoughts, nightmares, or trouble concentrating; thoughts aren't always negative, with people after a disaster sometimes reporting that they feel emotionally stronger, and like they are more resilient/able to cope with issues in the future.

 Ways to deal/cope with a natural disaster